 - 1 cup finely chopped tomatoes or 250 grams tomatoes or 3 medium or 2 large tomatoes

 - ¼ to ½ teaspoon red chili powder or cayenne pepper or hot paprika

 - 1 pinch asafoetida (hing) – optional

-- 1.5 to 2 cups of rajma stock (the water which is used to cook the rajma) OR plain water for the gravy or curry
+- 1.5 to 2 cups rajma stock (the water which was used to cook the beans) or fresh water

 - salt as required

 - 1 teaspoon crushed kasuri methi (dried fenugreek leaves) – optional

 - 2 to 3 tablespoons low fat cream or half and half or 1 tablespoon heavy whipping cream – optional